MicrosoftDocs/dataexplorer-docs/data-explorer/devops.md

     ![Deployment is successful](media/devops/deployment-successful.png)

-You have now completed creation of a release pipeline for deployment of three tasks to pre-production.
+You have now completed creation of a release pipeline for deployment to pre-production.